How can I enable entity detection or redaction in my self-hosted deployment?

 Docker/Podman

-configuration file to enable the entity detection feature flag, as seen in the api.toml Configuration Update
+Update your api.toml configuration file to enable the entity detection feature flag, as seen in the api.toml Configuration Update code block below.

 Restart the API and Engine containers.